How to run successful remote workshops

 Introduce each exercise clearly, stating why you’re doing it, what is required of everyone and the desired outcome.

-Similarly, close out each exercise by stating why you did it, the outcome that was achieved and how it will lead to the next activity.
+Similarly, close out each exercise by stating why you did it, the outcome achieved, and how it will lead to the next activity.

-An example from a recent workshop: a problem definition exercise can lead into an ideation exercise.
-Once we are aligned on what the key problem is, then we can start working on how to solve it.
+An example from a recent workshop: a problem definition exercise can lead to an ideation exercise.
+Once we are aligned on the key problem, we can start working on how to solve it.

 Use the time effectively

-Just like in-person workshops, you should stick to a schedule, time box everything and not allow activities to run over time or conversation to run off topic.
+Just like in-person workshops, you should stick to a schedule, time-box everything, and not allow activities to run over time or conversations to run off topic.

 Schedule short breaks - remote workshops generally require more energy and focus than in-person workshops.
 As it’s likely that everyone will be in front of their screens for the duration, it’s essential to include time for breaks.